Actindo-AG/Documentation/RetailSuiteWarehousing/UserInterface/01a_QuickPosting.md

 - *On stock*
     Actual number of units of the product stored.

-**Multiple posting area**
+**Multiple posting section**

-This area displays a list of the products selected and moved per drag and drop when posting stock for multiple materials at a time.
+This section displays a list of the products selected and moved per drag and drop when posting stock for multiple materials at a time.

-Depending on the tab selected below, the columns and the buttons displayed vary slightly.
+Depending on the tab selected below, the columns and the buttons displayed may vary.

 - *Stock in*
     Select this tab to add stock to the warehouse.